DSPN/google-deployment-guide/cloudlauncher.md

 ## Next Steps

-If you want to learn more about DataStax Enterprise, the online training course at https://academy.datastax.com/ are a great place to start.
+If you want to learn more about DataStax Enterprise, the online training courses at https://academy.datastax.com/ are a great place to start.

 To learn more about running DataStax Enterprise on GCP take a look at the [bestpractices guide](bestpractices.md) and [post deploy steps](postdeploy.md).